suny-downstate-medical-center/netpyne/doc/source/index.rst

 NetPyNE is a python package to facilitate the development, parallel simulation and analysis of biological neuronal networks using the NEURON simulator.

+Our new NetPyNE GUI will be available June 2018!
+Check out the `GUI teaser video <https://www.youtube.com/watch?v=Y8Aow9zwu3E>`_

 Join our `NetPyNE mailing list <https://groups.google.com/forum/#!forum/netpyne-mailing>`_ to receive updates on version releases and other major announcements.

 .. image:: figs/schematic.png